Under NRS § 202.350, it is a category C felony to carry a concealed firearm without a valid CCW permit. A conviction is punishable by

 The penalties vary depending on the location and whether the controlling law is federal or state.
 Learn more about open carry laws.

-The penalties for carrying a concealed weapon without a valid CCW permit depends on the weapon:
+The penalties for carrying a concealed weapon without a valid CCW permit depend on the weapon, as discussed below.

 Carrying a concealed firearm or explosive substance without having a valid CCW permit is a category C felony in Nevada.
 The punishment includes: